 TJCOG serves almost 2 million people in Chatham, Durham, Johnston, Lee, Moore, Orange, and Wake counties.
-The organization leads and coordinates a range of regional efforts that span cross-jurisdictional boundaries, including transportation planning, development and land-use coordination, water resources and infrastructure, sustainability, and regional economic development strategies.
+The organization leads and coordinates a range of regional efforts that span across local boundaries, including transportation planning, development and land-use, housing affordability, water resource planning, disaster recovery and resilience, and economic development coordination.
 Additionally, the organization houses the Triangle J Area Agency on Aging, which oversees county aging initiatives and serves as a central source of information for older adults and their caregivers.

 An Extension of Our Local Government Members

-TJCOG is a local government by law but is also a member organization and relies on both the support and engagement of our member governments for existence and relevance.
-As the needs of our members change, the services TJCOG provides similarly change.
+TJCOG is a local government by law, however we are also a member organization for our local governments and rely on both the support and engagement of those communities and staff for existence and relevance.
+As the needs of our members change, the services provided by TJCOG also change.